an3ssen/Convoclub-2022/Slides/structured.md

 </style>

 # Structured Writing
-_How I think it can help
-when conversing with an AI_
+_Structured writing: How it can help your AI to get the right answers for your customers_
 ![bg left:50% w:600 Machine learning by Randall Munroe (XKCD)](https://imgs.xkcd.com/comics/machine_learning.png "Machine learning by Randall Munroe (XKCD)")
 Patrick Andriessen
 Convoclub 27-10-2022